Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 run_app()
 ```

-Load the One4All library, then optionally run the app using the ‘run_app()’ function.\label{fig:example6}
+Figure 6: Load the One4All library, then optionally run the app using the ‘run_app()’ function.

 Users can validate their data using the ‘validate_data’ function, replacing the parameters with their own information (Figure 7).